bxt/ivrea/README.md

 ## Projects / Sketches

+These are the projects I did and plan to do:

 * Planned: Make an LED blink
 * Planned: Control bargraph with poti?
 * In progress: [Morse](./morse): reading ASCII form serial, converting to morse, and making an LED blink